kgeok/Aurora/README.md

 # Aurora
-Light Diffuser Web App for Photos
+Light Diffuser Web App for Photos.
+Use your existing displays instead of buying new hardware for lighting!

 Features:
 - Dark mode support